Choosing Translation Vendors

 ATA-TCD - The American Translators Association

-The Translation Company Division of the American Translators Association represent the interests of Translation Companies with this major translation association.
+The Translation Company Division of the American Translators Association represents the interests of Translation Companies with this major translation association.
 Although the ATA was born as an entity oriented to defend the interests of translators (persons) the entity has grown in size and representation enough to embrace translation companies as well.
 Search for translation companies member of the ATA here.

 ACL - The Association of Language Companies

 The Association of Language Companies (ALC) is an American association representing translation companies that provide translation, localization, and other language services.
-As an association founded by entrepreneurs this entity is one of the main sources for translation companies in the US and abroad.
+As an association founded by entrepreneurs, this entity is one of the main sources for translation companies in the US and abroad.
 They offer a referral directory based on languages and specialties translated.